Ellipsis (computer programming): Java

+public int func(int num, String... names);

-This actually converts to String[] strings.
+This actually converts to String[] names, but is not required to be wrapped in an array.

 PHP

 PHP 5.6 supports use of ellipsis to define an explicitly variadic function, where ... before an argument in a function definition means that arguments from that point on will be collected into an array.
 For example: